-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management increased electricity costs, Cisco's main energy source as measured by GHG emissions.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Fuel/energy taxes and regulations There are several drivers, including carbon taxes, cap and trade, and fuel/energy taxes and regulations, that manifest themselves in increased electricity costs, which are Cisco's main energy source as measured by GHG emissions.
 We have chosen to consolidate the discussion under this driver.
-Carbon taxes and cap-and- trade do not directly impact Cisco since we are not a regulated utility or heavy GHG emission emitter (as most regulator schemes define).
-However, any carbon-related costs will be passed down from the utility to Cisco and would have a similar impact as a fuel/energy tax or regulation (on the end user).
-Changes in energy pricing impact every on operating expense would be about \$15M/yr based on Cisco's \$150M/yr electricity spend.
-However, fuel taxes are not expected to be implemented evenly worldwide, so impact is estimated to be no more than 20% of \$15M/yr, or \$3M/yr. reduction goals, and the market premium for green energy on a continuous basis in order to justify the investment to improve operational efficiency.
-This team has an annual budget that represents about 8 percent of Cisco's annual utility budget to implement energy efficiency and onsite power projects.
-This team also looks for renewable energy contract opportunities to lock-in energy pricing for extended periods of time, which reduces our GHG emissions and limits Cisco's exposure to future energy price variability We reduced our GHG emissions by 25% absolute from FY2007-2012, and have committed an additional 15% reduction by FY2017.
-Investments planned in operational efficiency have a investment will be recouped through ongoing reductions in operating expense and is expected to break even in the 5th or 6th year.
+Carbon taxes and cap-and-trade do not directly impact Cisco because our energy demands from utilities are minimal compared to other end users.
+For example our FY2016 Scope 2 Increased operational cost 1 to 3 years Direct About as likely as not Low Assuming a worldwide 10% increase in electricity prices from taxes or GHG regulation, the negative financial impact on operating expense would be about \$15M/yr based on Cisco's \$150M/yr electricity spend.
+However, fuel taxes are not expected to be implemented evenly worldwide, so impact is estimated to be no more than 20% of \$15M/yr, or \$3M/yr.
+As in CC3.3b, we have an internal energy management and sustainability team that monitors internal electricity usage in our labs and data centers, performance against our voluntary GHG reduction goals, and the market premium for green energy on a continuous basis in order to justify the investment to improve operational efficiency.
+This team has an annual budget (>\$50M) that represents about 8% of Cisco's annual utility budget to implement energy efficiency and onsite power projects.
+This team also looks for renewable energy opportunities.
+Investments planned in operational efficiency have a 4.9 year average simple Cost is estimated between \$10-12M/yr in CapEx and OpEx for reduction initiatives over 5 years. investment will be recouped through ongoing reductions in operating expense and is expected to break even in the 5th or 6th year.